 The forecasts are borne out by the commercial security sector at Intersec, the region’s leading trade fair for security, safety and fire protection, which will run at the Dubai World Trade Centre (DWTC) from 19-21 January.

-Commercial Security will be the second largest exhibitor segment at the show accounting for nearly a third of the 1,100 participants.
+Commercial Security will be the second-largest exhibitor segment at the show accounting for nearly a third of the 1,100 participants.
 Fire and Rescue will be the show’s largest segment with over 400 exhibitors.

 “According to The World Economic Forum, more than one trillion sensors will be connected to the Internet by 2022,” he explained.

 Sadi said demand for smart solutions and machine learning technologies will be fuelled through the adoption of the Internet of Things (IoT) and AI technology.
-Executives surveyed by the PwC Global Digital IQ Survey bear out his predictions with 73 per cent saying they are investing in IoT and 54 per cent committing to AI.
+Executives surveyed by the PwC Global Digital IQ Survey bear out his predictions with 73 percent saying they are investing in IoT and 54 percent committing to AI.

 Milestone Systems anticipates that within the Middle East, the UAE – as a proven early technology adopter – will lead the way in the adoption of new technologies and trends.
-“At a national level an example of this is the launch of its National Cybersecurity Strategy, with the aim to create a safe and resilient cyber infrastructure in the UAE following the EU GDPR initiative,” explained Sadi.
+“At a national level an example of this is the launch of its National Cybersecurity Strategy, with the aim to create a safe and resilient cyberinfrastructure in the UAE following the EU GDPR initiative,” explained Sadi.

-“From a business perspective we see a rising demand for bringing AI and business analytics into the projects, which we can deliver thanks to a strong partner base that can integrate leading market solutions to our VMS.”
+“From a business perspective, we see a rising demand for bringing AI and business analytics into the projects, which we can deliver thanks to a strong partner base that can integrate leading market solutions to our VMS.”

-At Intersec 2020, Milestone Systems plans to unveil the latest version of its market leading XProtect VMS and solutions specifically targeting the Safe City, Transportation and Retail industries.
-The purpose-built, high performance Milestone Husky XSeries, a high-performance network video recorder will also be showcased.
+At Intersec 2020, Milestone Systems plans to unveil the latest version of its market-leading XProtect VMS and solutions specifically targeting the Safe City, Transportation, and Retail industries.
+The purpose-built, high-performance Milestone Husky XSeries, a high-performance network video recorder will also be showcased.

 Such is the company’s belief in the potential of the Middle East that Dubai has been chosen to host the company’s largest event, the annual Milestone Integration Platform Symposium for EMEA and APAC, next April.

-Meanwhile, Italy’s Euklis, which manufactures technological solutions for security, video surveillance, access control and telecommunications, identifies face recognition as the new industry game-changer.
+Meanwhile, Italy’s Euklis, which manufactures technological solutions for security, video surveillance, access control, and telecommunications, identifies face recognition as the new industry game-changer.

-At Intersec 2020, Euklis will demonstrate its FaRe 3.0 Hybrid – Identity & Face Recognition Platform which provides a suite of advanced security functions for automatic identification and authentication of people, vehicles and objects.
+At Intersec 2020, Euklis will demonstrate its FaRe 3.0 Hybrid – Identity & Face Recognition Platform which provides a suite of advanced security functions for automatic identification and authentication of people, vehicles, and objects.

-“It’s where the transformation pioneers will meet the planners and eventual purchasers,” explained Andreas Rex, show director for Messe Frankfurt Middle East, which organises the event.
+“It’s where the transformation pioneers will meet the planners and eventual purchasers,” explained Andreas Rex, show director for Messe Frankfurt Middle East, which organizes the event.
 “These are the forums where the future will become clearer and we’ll all get a better understanding of just how secure we will be and how.” – TradeArabia News Service

 Media Courtesy : Trade Arabia